-Liberty Wealth Management, LLC has been in business since 1999.
-Its advisors have spent, on average, about 20 years in financial services.
+Liberty Wealth Management has been in business since 1999.
 President David Hollander independently owns the firm.

-A wide range of services are made available by Liberty Wealth Management, including estate and trust creation and planning, retirement planning, insurance analysis, tax management and mitigation and general investment management.
+A wide range of services are made available by Liberty Wealth Management, including the planning and creation of trusts and estates, retirement planning, insurance analysis, tax management and mitigation and general investment management.

 Liberty Wealth Management places an emphasis on long-term investing.
 The firm relies on the investment philosophy of modern portfolio theory to guide how it handles the relationship between investment risk and the ensuing returns.
 Modern portfolio theory states that you can maximize gains and minimize risk by constructing a balanced and diversified portfolio.

-Liberty Wealth Management uses a number of specific investment strategies, including long-term and short-term purchases, margin transactions, option-writing, trading and short sales.
-Though a strategy like short-term purchases might seem counterintuitive to what the firm says it believes in, these are used to satisfy clients’ liquidity needs.
+Liberty Wealth Management uses a number of specific investment strategies, including long-term and short-term purchases, margin transactions, option-writing and trading.

-You will, however, need at least $500,000 in investable assets prior to opening an account with this firm.
-This is the second-highest minimum on this list.
+You will, however, need at least $750,000 in investable assets prior to opening an account with this firm.
 The firm principally serves high-net-worth clients.
-Its client base also includes non-high-net-worth individuals, trusts, estates, mutual funds, businesses, charitable foundations and pension and profit-sharing plans.
+Its client base also includes non-high-net-worth individuals, charitable foundations and pensions and profit-sharing plans.

-Husband and wife duo James and Bonnie Bell founded Bell Investment Advisors, Inc. in 1991.
-James Bell serves as the firm’s president, while Bonnie Bell serves the director of career and life coaching.
+Husband and wife duo James and Bonnie Bell founded Bell Investment Advisors in 1991.
+James Bell serves as the firm’s chairman.
+Bonnie Bell passed away in 2019.
 The firm’s team boasts more than 100 years of combined financial advisory experience.

 Depending on what type of financial management help you’re looking for, a different set of advisory services will be offered to you.
 As a whole, the firm can handle: